Hendrix-CS/csci150/homework/dict-class-homework.md

 CSCI 150 HW: Heap Tracing Practice
 ---------------------------------------

-*Due: Wednesday, April 5*
+*Due: Wednesday, April 12*

 **Grading Specifications**

 You will earn a **Complete** provided that:
 - all five problems are attempted,
-- at least three are completely correct, showing all changes in the stack and heap as appropriate
-- a fourth has minor computational/careless error, but shows correct interactions with the heap, and
+- aFour of the five are completely correct; the fifth has a minor, non-obvious error not easily detectible through simple testing, and
 - on all five, there is no confusion about print vs return values.

 You will earn a **Partially Complete** provided that:
-- at least four are attempted
+- at least four are attempted,
-- on at least three, interactions with the heap are correct, except for minor computational errors, and
+- at least two are completely correct,
+- at least one class problem has a corerctly implemented `__init()__` method, and
-- there is no confusion on at least two about print vs return values
+- there is no confusion about print vs return values

-You are *STRONGLY* encouraged to copy the code shown into a .py file or Kaggle notebook and run them.
-If you do so, you might consider adding
+Upload your
+1. **Predict**: First, complete the exercise *without* using the Python interpreter.

+2. **Check**: Run the your code against the examples provided.
+Does the actual output agree with what you wrote down in step 1?

+3. **Evaluate**: If your answer in step 1 was different than the actual output, keep experimenting with it, consult an online reference, ask a friend or TA or professor, *etc.* until you can explain why the code works the way it does *and* what your misunderstanding(s) were in part 1.

 `from typing import *`

-as the first line of your code.See if you printed output matches.
-Add additional print statements along the way to see if you are updating the heap/stack variables correctly.
-If you are confused, seek help from classmates, the CSCI tutors, or your instructor.
+as the first line of your code.

 You should consider the code in each exercise separately from the other exercises.